 - Even though it’s only one unit, price can still be prohibitive.

-- Units are still fairly large and heavy (front loaders are much heavier than top loaders).
+- An apartment size dryer washer are still fairly large and heavy (front loaders are much heavier than top loaders).

 - The drying load size is smaller than the washing load size, because washing and drying use different principles of operation.
 Each function actually needs its own appropriately sized drum, but that’s not realistic.